greyHairChooseLife/dev-wiki/docs/CSAPP/Chapter.10_시스템_수준_입출력.md

         - Use a buffer (`rio_t`) for efficient reading.
         - `rio_readinitb`: Initializes buffer for a descriptor.

         - `rio_readlineb`: Reads a line, includes newline, ends with NULL.

+            - Reads data into a buffer until it encounters a newline (`\n`), reaches the maximum buffer size, or hits EOF. _Best for text lines._

+              It returns,
+                - the number of bytes read (including the newline if present)
+                - 0 on EOF
+                - or -1 on error

         - `rio_readnb`: Reads up to `n` bytes.

+            - Reads exactly a specified number of bytes into a buffer. _Best for binary data or reading fixed amounts._

+              It returns,
+                - the number of bytes read
+                - -1 on error (EOF is an error here)

         - Can mix `rio_readlineb` and `rio_readnb` on the same descriptor.

         > [!nt]